ddmler/ddmler.github.io/_posts/2018-07-31-vue-spa-with-laravel-api-part-6.markdown

 - Part 4: [Testing the API with feature tests and sqlite.][part4]
 - Part 5: [Setting up Continuous Deployment with TravisCI and Heroku.][part5]
 - Part 6: Customizing the frontend skeleton, design and Dashboard component.
 (You are here)
-- Part 7: Creating the remaining Vue components: Board, List, Card, Modal.
+- Part 7: [Creating the remaining Vue components: Board, List, Card, Modal.][part7]
-- Part 8: Setting up Jest and testing all Vue components with it.
+- Part 8: [Setting up Jest and testing all Vue components with it.][part8]

 (Links will be added when the posts are online)